Imburse-Payments/imburse-payments.github.io/pages/tutorials/claiming-and-redeeming-a-reward.md

 We will use the header value in the next step.

-## Step 2 - Check if claim is successful
+## Step 2 - Check if the claim is successful
 Repeatedly call the `check` endpoint, returned in the header response from Step 1, until the reward has been succesfully claimed.

 #### Request